J4X-98/Writeups/Websites/DamnVulnerableDeFi/11_Backdoor/writeup.md

 ### How backdoor?

-We can implement a backdoor into a wallet by abusing the setupModules() functionality to execute arbitrary code on behalve of the wallet.
-In our case it already is sufficient to just set a approval for 10 tokens to the attacker, but we could also implement way more fucntioanlities if we want.
-This occurs due the case that the wallet does a delegatecall to a address which we can choose.
+We can implement a backdoor into a wallet by abusing the setupModules() functionality to execute arbitrary code on behalf of the wallet.
+In our case, it already is sufficient to just set an approval for 10 tokens to the attacker, but we could also implement way more functionalities if we want.
+This occurs due to the case that the wallet does a delegatecall to an address which we can choose.
 During this delegatecall we can manipulate storage and do external calls with the wallet as msg.sender.

 ### Implementing the backdoor

 As we don't really need to add a full backdoor but just do one call on behalf of the wallet it was pretty easy.
-I implemented a simple contract, to which the delegatecall will go and it will approve the attacking contract for uint256max tokens on behalve of the safe.
-This way the attacker contract can transfer out the tokens easily after thesafe has received them "legitimately".
+I implemented a simple contract, to which the delegatecall will go and it will approve the attacking contract for uint256max tokens on behalf of the safe.
+This way the attacker contract can transfer out the tokens easily after the safe has received them "legitimately".

 ```solidity
 contract MaliciousModule {